Standard Form

 Review key concepts visually

-🛎️ What Is Standard Form?
+🛎️ What Is Standard Form (Scientific Notation)?

 • A way to write very large or very small numbers so they are easier to work with.